Skip to content

 From the above discussion, we have been informed that some bacteria can survive boiling water.
 Feel free to read more about Clostridium Botulinum bacteria and why it survives the boiling point of water.

-However, they cannot cause illness to humans, there are those that can survive 100 degrees of boiling water.
-Despite that, you need to boil your water for at least ten minutes in temperatures of 60 degrees Celsius.
+However, they cannot cause illness to humans, some can survive 100 degrees of boiling water.
+Despite that, you need to boil your water for at least ten minutes at temperatures of 60 degrees Celsius.

 Doing this will eliminate the disease-causing microorganisms and bacteria to have purified drinking water, you should also adhere to the time you should boil water for what kind of bacteria and at what level of temperature required for each organism, hence have safe drinking water.